wealthscope/wealthscope-partner-sdk/README.md

-                    "quantity": 2, // The number of shares of the holding "market_value": 3394.35, // The market value in CAD of the holding "name":"Alphabet Inc Class C", // The name of the holding "security_type":"Stock" // One of the following: Stock, Fixed Income, Mutual Fund, ETF, Other },
+                    "quantity": 2, // The number of shares of the holding "market_value": 3394.35, // The market value in CAD of the holding "name":"Alphabet Inc Class C", // The name of the holding "security_type":"Stock" // One of the following: Stock, Mutual Fund, ETF (Other types are not supported by Wealthscope)
+                },
                 {
                     "ticker": "BNS:CA",